-You can share the same object between the FMC and devices, or create separate objects.
-Note that the Firepower Threat Defense supports defining users on the RADIUS server, while the FMC requires you to predefine the user list in the external authentication object.
-You can choose to use the predefined list method for the Firepower Threat Defense, but if you want to define users on the RADIUS server, you must create separate objects for the Firepower Threat Defense and the FMC.
+You can share the same object between the management center and devices or create separate objects.
+Note that the threat defense supports defining users on the RADIUS server, while the management center requires you to predefine the user list in the external authentication object.
+You can choose to use the predefined list method for the threat defense, but if you want to define users on the RADIUS server, you must create separate objects for the threat defense and the management center.

-The timeout range is different for the FTD and the FMC, so if you share an object, be sure not to exceed the FTD's smaller timeout range (1-300 seconds).
-If you set the timeout to a higher value, the FTD RADIUS configuration will not work.
+The timeout range is different for the threat defense and the management center, so if you share an object, be sure not to exceed the threat defense's smaller timeout range (1-300 seconds).
+If you set the timeout to a higher value, the threat defense RADIUS configuration will not work.